jasondegraw/NFPs/NFP-HAMT-1-2.md

 TBD

 ## Example File and Transition Changes ##
-An example file will be created that demonstrates the new feature.
+An example file will be created or modified to demonstrate the new feature.

 ## Discussion and Comments
+TBD

 ## References ##
-Holder, Place M, and No P Body.
-"Air-Handling System Modeling in EnergyPlus: Recommendations for Meeting Stakeholder Needs."
-2014.
-LBNL-6863E.
+NA